Battery Fire Testing System

 Quick Summary

 The National Institute of Standards and Technology (NIST), under the Department of Commerce, is soliciting quotations for a Battery Fire Testing System.
-This is a Combined Synopsis/Solicitation issued as a Request for Quotation (RFQ), set aside 100% for Total Small Business concerns.
-The primary goal is to procure a system for examining the evolution and dynamics of battery systems in a controlled environment to characterize fire risks.
-Quotes are due by April 28, 2026, at 10:00 AM ET.
+This procurement is a Total Small Business Set-Aside and seeks a system capable of high-pressure and temperature testing for battery fire risk characterization.
+Quotations are due by May 19, 2026, at 10 AM ET.

 Scope of Work

-- Delivery: Within twelve (12) weeks After Receipt of Order (ARO) to NIST Gaithersburg Campus, Building 224, B361.
+- Delivery: FOB Destination, within twelve (12) weeks ARO to NIST Gaithersburg Campus.

 - Set-Aside: Total Small Business Set-Aside (FAR 19.5).

-- Evaluation Criteria: Award will be made to the technically acceptable offer at the lowest price.
-Faster delivery, installation, and training are viewed favorably.
+Award will be made to the technically acceptable offer at the lowest price.
+Evaluation factors include Technical Capability and Price.
+Faster delivery, installation, and training may be viewed favorably.
+The government intends to award without discussions but reserves the right to request clarifications.

 Contact Information